ghalibsaleem/Intro-To-Artificial-Intelligence/Assignment02/README.md

 #### How to run the script ####

-1) cd <PATH_TO_DOWNLOAD_FOLDER>/Assignment01
+1) cd <PATH_TO_DOWNLOAD_FOLDER>/Assignment02
 2) python3 main.py input/locations.txt input/connections.txt
 3) When the script runs, its asks user few inputs:
    * First is the starting node for the graph traversal
    * Second is the ending node for the graph traversal
-   * Third is the number of DFS paths that you want to see.
-If you do not enter this, then you will be shown one path which will be DFS path where DFS traversal was done based on the increasing order of alphanumeric strings.
+   * Third is the comma separated list of cities to be excluded.
+Leave it blank if you don't want to exclude any cities
+   * If you want step by step solution.
+   * The heuristic around which the path would be generated.
 ```
+NOTE:
+  * After the answer is displayed, you will be prompted to see the graph visualisation.
+Enter the response accordingly.
-NOTE: The two input files containing locations and connections are requied and scripts gices error if they are not provided.
+  * The two input files containing locations and connections are requied and scripts gives error if they are not provided.
 ```

 #### Output ####
 ```
 Enter the start point of the graph: A1
 Enter the end point of the graph: D3